 Here’s a concrete example.
 A company that builds a data pipeline tool might organize their docs like this:The AI navigation trap

 AI tools are particularly prone to generating feature-based navigation.
 Ask an AI to “suggest a navigation structure for our documentation” and it will almost certainly produce something that mirrors your product — because the most obvious input you give it is a list of features, and it’ll organize around that.
 If you’re using AI to help structure your Mintlify docs, be explicit about organizing by user goal:“Suggest a navigation structure for our documentation organized around what users are trying to accomplish, not our product’s feature list.
-Our users are typically trying to: [list 3–5 key jobs to be done].”You’ll get substantially more useful output.
+Our users are typically trying to: [list 3–5 key jobs to be done].”You’ll get more useful output.

 Mintlify’s navigation primitives